 Incidence and mortality rates remain higher among rural residents for two cancer sites in particular—colorectal (i.e., colon and rectum) and lung (i.e., lung and bronchus).
 Because incidence and mortality rates for colorectal and lung cancer are higher among rural relative to urban residents, a key concern is whether rural cancer patients experience problems accessing health care and receiving care coordination relative to urban cancer patients.

-This project will provide timely information about rural/urban and racial/ethnic inequities in health care experiences among Medicare beneficiaries with cancer.
+This project provided timely information about rural/urban and racial/ethnic inequities in health care experiences among Medicare beneficiaries with cancer.
 The findings may be applied by CMS and other federal policy makers to incentivize improvements in health care delivery and thereby reduce rural/urban and racial/ethnic inequities in cancer care among Medicare beneficiaries.